 So, I paused life to fast from my own hard-heart and equally hard-head.
-I prayed with every letter of the A-C-T-S acronym I sometimes help my kids to pray with (Adoration, Confessions, Thanksgiving and Supplication.)
+I prayed with every letter of the A-C-T-S acronym that I sometimes help my kids to pray with (Adoration, Confessions, Thanksgiving and Supplication.)
 Then, I made time to send a note to our family friend and his wife, offering a long overdue and heartfelt message of love and prayers.
-Then, I emailed Mike at work to share anniversary wishes.
-After that, I hugged my children and dug out Mike and my wedding candle and photo to put in the front room as a reminder of our special day eight years ago.
+After that, I emailed Mike at work to share anniversary wishes.
+Then, I hugged my children and dug out Mike and my wedding candle and a photo to put in the front room as a reminder of our special day eight years ago.

 I gave the children full focus during their school lessons and then found the proofs album from Mike and my wedding (since we never had a real wedding album made due to a mishap with the photographer).
 With that, I snuggled onto the couch with the kids to share the story of Mommy and Daddy’s wedding day with them – complete with a recollection of how, when I sat outside the church alone in the car waiting for Grampy to come take me into the church to give me away, I looked up at the steeple of the church framed by a bright-blue sky, thought about the heavens and prayed with utmost gratitude and hope, thanking God for Daddy as an answer to my prayers and imagining the family He might give me.
 The very family I was snuggled with on the couch...
 The children smiled, asked questions, laughed and learned more about the legacy of love and faith that Mummy and Daddy’s marriage is a part of...

 Then, as we flipped another page in my wedding album, our friends pulled up outside the window.
-So, we put the album away until later in the day and went out to enjoy sledding, followed by cocoa, lunch and play with our homeschool friends.
+So, we put the album away until later in the day.
+We went out to enjoy sledding with our friends and, then, warmed up together with cocoa, lunch and indoor play.

-After our friends left, it was onto snuggles and stories with the kids – both read alouds and more perusing of our wedding almbum and sharing stories of that day – as we got Jack to nap.
-And, after that, it was back to to-do’s – household chores and work prep for tonight – but with a much softer heart and greater sense of authentic purpose.
+After our friends left, it was onto snuggles and stories with the kids – both read alouds and more perusing of our wedding album and sharing stories of that day – as we got Jack to nap.
+Then, and only then, it was back to to-do’s – household chores and work prep for tonight – but with a much softer heart and greater sense of authentic purpose.

-Then, before Mike got home, and before I left for work, the children and I set the table for a quick celebration of Mike and my anniversary.
-We even set up a CD player with some special wedding songs that tend to make Daddy all good-teary.
+Later, before Mike got home and before I left for work, the children and I set the table for a quick celebration of Mike and my anniversary.
+We even set up a CD player with some special wedding songs that tend to make Daddy good-teary.

-So, when Daddy got home, we lit the candle from our wedding day, took a self-timer shot in the hall, danced as a family to the songs as happy tears brimmed in Daddy’s.
-Nina’s and my eyes and felt true gratitude for the blessing of love that God has given each of us in one another.
+When Daddy got home, we lit the candle from our wedding day, took a self-timer shot in the hall, danced as a family to the songs as happy tears brimmed in Daddy’s, Nina’s and my eyes and felt true gratitude for the blessing of love that God has given each of us in one another.

 |Eight years in...|

-Then, it was off to honor work commitments, before coming home to do more work stuff.
-And, soon I will be off to bed – quite late, but with a full and thankful heart.
+After that, it was off to honor work commitments, before coming home to do more work stuff.
+Finally, soon I will be off to bed – quite late, but with a full and thankful heart.